MikeHopley/ftl-ships-strategy/index.md

 Put the Slug in piloting.
 I slightly prefer the Rock on weapons, because the central location offsets their slow movement and the human can man doors faster.

 As with Stealth A, your starting weapons are strong but slot-inefficient.
 They *can* last the whole game, but you'll probably replace one of them eventually.
+The Mini Beam can hit four rooms on many ships.

 As with Stealth B, keeping oxygen below 50% decreases the chance of weapons being hit.
 It's awkward on this layout, however; consider pre-venting then refilling slightly.